ckeditor/ckeditor4/tests/plugins/easyimage/manual/progressbarundo.md

 @bender-tags: 4.9.0, feature, 932
 @bender-ui: collapsed
 @bender-ckeditor-plugins: sourcearea, wysiwygarea, floatingspace, toolbar, easyimage, undo, resize
+@bender-include: ../../uploadwidget/manual/_helpers/xhr.js

-## Easy Image Progressbar Undo
+## Progressbar with Undo

+_Proceed for all editor instances._

-1. Upload some images (using drag and drop, copy/paste, etc).
+1. Upload some image or images (using drag and drop, copy/paste, etc).
 2. During image upload manipulate selection (click somewhere, select some editor content, etc).

 ### Expected

-**Saved undo steps** counter should not increment on selection manipulation.

-**Important**: Selecting or deselecting widget will create an undo step.
+**Snapshot contains progressbar** should always be _false_.

+### Remarks

+* In the end your image will be replaced with old CKEditor 4 logo.
+* Upload progress is intentionally slowed down.